Doom Patrol (TV series): Development

-Fifteen episodes were developed for the first season, which premiered on February 15, 2019, and concluded on May 24, 2019.
+Fifteen episodes were developed for the first season, which premiered on February 15, 2019, and concluded on May 24.
 Jeremy Carver wrote the pilot, and served as an executive producer alongside Johns, Greg Berlanti, and Sarah Schechter.
 Production companies involved with the series include Berlanti Productions and Warner Bros.
 Television.
 The series is influenced by writer Grant Morrison's run of the comic.

-On July 20, 2019, it was announced at San Diego Comic-Con that Doom Patrol had been renewed for a second season, which premiered on both DC Universe and WarnerMedia's video on demand service HBO Max on June 25, 2020.
+The second season premiered on both DC Universe and WarnerMedia's video on demand service HBO Max on June 25, 2020.
 The season was originally intended to have 10 episodes, but due to the COVID-19 pandemic, production was shut down before the 10th episode could be completed and the season instead comprised nine episodes.
-In September 2020, the series was renewed for a third season exclusively on HBO Max.
-In October 2021, HBO Max renewed the series for a fourth season.
-In January 2023, it was reported that the series is to end with the fourth season.
+The third and a fourth season were later released on HBO Max, with the fourth being the final season.